idlab-discover/pc-webrtc-o2m/README.md

 * [Unity application](#unity)
 * [Unity WebRTC connector](#webrtc-connector)

+> ❗ It is also best to install the latest version of [vcredist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) to prevent any problems.

 ### Capturing
 Capturing is done with a separate [application](capturer).
 Currently the application only supports Intel Realsense cameras as a means to capture the point clouds.
 Make sure your system has the necessary libraries and drivers installed.
 If this is not the case follow the instructions below: